 - merchandising and sponsorship agreements (including involving the distribution of live event recordings over Vevo, Facebook and other social media channels)

-- the licensing of a variety of software (e.g. SaaS and augmented reality software).
+- the licensing of a variety of software (e.g. augmented reality software)

 - Advising an entrepreneurial technology company in connection with a six-party consortium for the development of a prototype revolutionary e-commerce delivery system.